MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_Boleto.md

 ---
-title: Paying with Boleto Bancário ms.service: msa-help ms.subservice: msa-billing-payments-tax ms.topic: article
+title: Paying with Boleto Bancário
+description: Step-by-step instructions on how to pay for Microsoft Advertising in Brazil using Boleto Bancário. ms.date: 05-30-2026 ms.service: msa-help ms.subservice: msa-billing-payments-tax ms.topic: article
 author: jonmeyers
 ms.author: jonmeyers
-ms.date: 6/11/2026
-description: Step-by-step instructions on how to pay for Microsoft Advertising in Brazil using Boleto Bancário.
 ---

 # Paying with Boleto Bancário

 You can add a Boleto Bancário payment method at any time, but you can only use a Boleto Bancário if your billing address is in Brazil and the account currency is the Brazilian real.
 Boleto Bancário payments can be made at a bank, post office, lottery agent, and some supermarkets.

-> [!NOTE]
+### Please note:

-> Only users with full permissions (Super Admins) can add, edit, or delete a payment method.
+Only users with full permissions (Super Admins) can add, edit, or delete a payment method.
 Learn more [about user roles.](hlp_BA_CONC_SSUserRoles.md)

 ## How to pay using Boleto Bancário